-Being the representative of the Income Tax Department, Assessing Officers can issue orders through the Commissioner of Income Tax or CIT.
-But orders issued by such authorities may not always be acceptable to assessees.
+As representatives of the Income Tax Department, Assessing officers can issue orders through the Commissioner of Income Tax or CIT.
+However, orders issued by such authorities may not always be acceptable to the assessee.
 So, a brief overview of how the order can be challenged is given below.

-Taxpayers have a right to challenge any order that is issued by the Commissioner of Income Tax using Form 36.
-You, however, receive a specified time to appeal the order to the Appellate Tribunal, which is usually Two Months from the End of the Month in which order has been passed.
+Taxpayers have a right to challenge any order issued by the Commissioner of Income Tax using Form 36.
+However, you have received a specified time to appeal the order to the Appellate Tribunal, which is usually Two Months from the End of the Month in which the order has been passed.
 When preparing the Income Tax appeal, Form 36 has to be completed with all the information required.
-It contains information regarding the order against which you are appealing, relief claimed, reasons for appeal, ground of appeal, your name and address, among other details.
+It contains information regarding the order against which you are appealing, relief claimed, reasons for appeal, grounds of appeal, and your name and address, among other details.

 You need to visit the official e-filing website of the Income Tax Department to download Form 36.
 You can also search for the form on Google and navigate to the official link of the Income Tax Department or click here to download Form 36.